Radon10043/Empirical-Study-LLM-MR/system-under-test/Bsearch1/chats/prompt.md

 # Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this system: There is a function that implements the binary search algorithm to find the occurrence index of the specific element in the ascending array.
 Its inputs are 2 variables: `vec` and `target`, representing an ascending array and the element to be searched, respectively.
 Its return value is an integer representing the occurrence index of `target` in `vec`.
 If `target`does not occur in `vec`, the function returns -1.
 Please identify the metamorphic relation of this function as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.

-Here is some examples:
+Here are some examples:

 ```C++
 /**